Jurupa Valley Personal Injury

 All states set limits on the amount of time you have to go to court and file a lawsuit after you’ve suffered some type of harm.
 This kind of law is called a statute of limitations, and there are different deadlines depending on the kind of case you’re filing.

 When an individual has been injured because of another’s negligence, then it is imperative that he or she contact an attorney immediately due to strict time limits that require an individual to file a claim within a certain period.

-The California Code of Civil Procedure section 335.1 includes information of the statue of limitations on personal injury cases.
-The statue of limitations for personal injury in California states an injured individual will have two years from the date the injury occurred to file a persona injury claim against the individual who was responsible for causing the injury.
-When an injured individual does not file a claim within the two-year timeframe, his or her case will be refused by the court, which will result in lost compensation.
+The California Code of Civil Procedure section 335.1 includes information on the statute of limitations on personal injury cases.
+The statute of limitations for personal injury in California states an injured individual will have two years from the date the injury occurred to file a persona injury claim against the individual who was responsible for causing the injury.
+When an injured individual does not file a claim within the two-year time frame, his or her case will be refused by the court, which will result in lost compensation.

 However, if an individual files a claim against a city, county, or government agency, then there is a time limit of six months to file a claim.
 Furthermore, individuals who file a personal injury claim against a government agency are required to follow a mandated set of rules.

 The California Serious Injury Threshold

 In California, there is not a specific serious injury threshold.
 However, there are three primary categories that decide if the “threshold” has been met, which include: